 The humorous magazine Private Eye picked up on these and began publishing them in its Colemanballs column.
 The name was taken from the sports commentator David Coleman, who could give even the managers a run for their money:

 "Nottingham have now lost six matches in a row without winning."
 (Coleman)

-Well, that's the last thirty years.
-The actual origin of 'over the moon' is much earlier and, although not widely used before the 1970s, it would have been familiar to all who grew up in Britain in the 20th century.
-Why, because the source was included, as High Diddle Diddle, in the influential 16th century nursery rhyme collection, Mother Goose's Melody; or Sonnets from the Cradle, circa 1760:
+The origin of 'over the moon' is much earlier and, although not widely used before the 1970s, it would have been familiar to all who grew up in Britain in the 20th century.
+Why, because the source was the influential 16th century nursery rhyme collection, Mother Goose's Melody, circa 1760.
+The rhyme it appeared in was High Diddle Diddle:

 High diddle diddle,

 The little dog laugh'd to see such Craft,